sathomas/STEM/CONTRIBUTING.md

 1. `yo backbone:model <model name>` to create boilerplate application and unit test code for a new model.
 (Similar commands for new collections and views.)
 2. `yo serve` to start a local server for code development.
 3. `yo serve:test` to start a local server for unit test development.
-4. `yo jshint` to check code for style, formatting, etc.
+4. `yo lint` to check code for style, formatting, etc.
 5. `yo test` to execute unit tests.
 6. `yo build` to create the production version.